sarunw/android-developer-interview-test/README.md

 ![ezgif-5-882a372cf276](https://user-images.githubusercontent.com/19642082/61866786-0a595c00-af00-11e9-9225-8b4c044dd8ed.gif)

 ### Screens
-&nbsp;&nbsp;&nbsp;&nbsp;This section describes the behavior and detail of each screen.
+This section describes the behavior and detail of each screen.
 We will discuss about data and api in detail in the next section.

 #### 1. Pokemon List Screen ####
 Display paginated list from Pokemon List API(https://pokeapi.co/api/v2/pokemon).
 When clicking on each item in the list, the URL for fetching pokemon detail will be passed to Pokemon detail dialog, and the dialog will be shown.